RobbinLawFlutter/flutter-demos-all/z-assessment-start-kits/app3-restapi-storage-begin/docs/specs.md

 ### Part 1:

-- Modify methods of the `SQFliteDbService` class in the `services/db-service.dart` file:
+- Modify methods of the `SQFliteDbService` class in the `services/db-service.dart` file as per the TODO comments in the file.
-- Modify methods of the `StockService` class in the `services/stock-service.dart` file:
+- Modify methods of the `StockService` class in the `services/stock-service.dart` file as per the TODO comments in the file.

 ### Part 2:

 - Modify the following method of the `HomeView` class in the `views/home.dart` file:
-  - `_inputStock()` to insert a stock into the database when the `Add Stock` button is pressed.
+  - `inputStock()` to insert a stock into the database when the `Add Stock` button is pressed.

 ## Sample Screen Shots